 It is important for counselors to create an environment free from judgment.
 Counselors must always remember that all the information shared in this type of setting is confidential.
-If a client reveals hurtful or embarrassing personal information, counselors must respect their request not tell anyone else but themselves.
+If a client reveals hurtful or embarrassing personal information, counselors must respect their request and not tell anyone else but themselves.

-Counselees should never feel embarrassed or ridiculed if they share feelings that are different from what the counselor might expect.
+Counselors should never feel embarrassed or ridiculed if they share feelings that are different from what the counselor might expect.

 It is also very important to make sure that both partners feel comfortable, and know that their fears will be addressed.
 The counselor should allow each partner to speak freely about any of the following issues: